gaps-closure/capo/C/conflict_analyzer/constraints/phase-3/edges.md

 - `ControlDep_Indirect`        (indirect function calls via a function pointer)
 - `ControlDep_ExternSubgraph`  (over-approximate control dep when a callback is passed to an extern function)
 - `DataDepEdge_FunctionDefUse` (connect a function definition to its use as data)
-- `DataDepEdge_Inst_PtrAlias`  (connect data to a function whose instructions may alias a pointer to it)
+- `DataDepEdge_Inst_PointsTo`  (connect data to a function whose instructions may alias a pointer to it)
-- `DataDepEdge_Param_PtrAlias` (connect data to a function whose parameters may alias a pointer to it)
+- `DataDepEdge_Param_PointsTo` (connect data to a function whose parameters may alias a pointer to it)
-- `DataDepEdge_Ret_PtrAlias`   (connect data to a function whose return values may alias a pointer to it)
+- `DataDepEdge_Ret_PointsTo`   (connect data to a function whose return values may alias a pointer to it)
 - `DataDepEdge_Indirect_Ret`   (connect a function return value to the call site of an indirect call)
 - `Parameter_Indirect_In`      (connect data to its use as a parameter in an indirect call)
 - `Parameter_Indirect_Out`     (connect the parameter of an indirect call to corresponding function argument)